 The Imani Black Academic Mentorship Program at the University of Toronto Scarborough is a program that serves to create access and inclusion pathways to Black youth in the Scarbrough Community.
 We prioritized academic success and promoted a healthier sense of self and belonging for black students and have faith that the path for Black youth in Scarborough will guide them to their own success.

 Providing an enriching experience for Black Elementary, and High Schools through creating access points to post-secondary education, student support, and tools and resources to encourage students to move beyond institutionalized barriers and experience their personal excellence.

 Black youth have and continue to face systemic anti-Black racism in the public education system.
-The IMANI Academic Mentorship Program engages with this systemic injustice by engaging UTSC students who reflect the community we aim to serve.
-UTSC students take on mentorship roles in six East Scarborough elementary and high schools by forging relationships and supporting youth in grades 7 – 12 with their academic studies and personal journeys.
+Imani engages with this systemic injustice by engaging UTSC students, who reflect the community we aim to serve.
+UTSC students take on mentorship roles in seven East Scarborough elementary and high schools by forging relationships and supporting youth in grades 7 – 12 with their academic studies and personal journeys.

-From early October to the end of March, our UTSC IMANI Mentors meet with the youth at their assigned school each week.
-On a weekly basis, our curriculum brings two key processes to life:
+From October to March, our UTSC Imani Mentors meet with the youth at their assigned school each week.
+Through our program we focus on four key components: